0655-dev/template-typescript-package/packages/template-typescript-package/src/readme-template.md

 ## Init

-In order to create a new package from the template, copy `package-bootstrap.sh` from an existing package into an empty folder, and run it.
-It will attempt to install `@0655-dev/template-package-typescript` and bootstrap a new package from the template.
+In order to create a new package from the template, copy `package-init.sh` from an existing package into an empty folder, and run it.
+It will attempt to install `@0655-dev/template-package-typescript` and init a new package from the template.

 ## Development